 Poachers in the Hills - Editorial

-In his book “Poachers in the Hills” Nick Steele weaves the story of game warden Norman Dean’s life in the Hluhluwe Game Reserve in KwaZulu-Natal, South Africa, with his own experiences there.
-The story begins in March 1956 when Steele arrives at the reserve as a 22-year-old junior ranger to serve under Dean’s strict, disciplinarian rule.
+In his book “Poachers in the Hills,” Nick Steele weaves the story of game warden Norman Deane’s life in the Hluhluwe Game Reserve, KwaZulu-Natal, South Africa, with his own experiences there.
+The story begins in March 1956 when Steele arrives as a 22-year-old junior ranger to serve under Deane’s strict, disciplinarian rule.

-At the time, the reserve faced some serious challenges, including over-grazing, bush encroachment, domestic cattle incursions and, with the absence of a functional game fence, relentless poaching.
+At the time, the reserve faced serious challenges, over-grazing, bush encroachment, domestic cattle incursions and, with the absence of a functional game fence, relentless bushmeat poaching.

 The poaching gangs were sometimes huge, and invariably the poachers outnumbered the game guards.
 In one instance, the rangers encountered a gang of 60 poachers with 38 dogs.
-The conditions were tough, but with the unwavering dedication of the Zulu game guards, who Steele likened to the British Army Gurkhas, Hluhluwe Game Reserve was transformed into one of the best in Southern Africa.
+Conditions were tough, but with the unwavering dedication of the Zulu ranger patrols, whom Steele likened to the British Army Gurkhas, Hluhluwe was transformed into one of the best-protected reserves in Southern Africa.

 Norman Deane left Hluhluwe in 1965 to start one of South Africa’s first safari hunting operations, Zululand Safaris.

-Patrol: Anti-Poaching in Action aims to highlight the anti-poaching work of safari operations across Africa through articles, photography, and short documentaries in a monthly report.
-The purpose is not to glamorize anti-poaching work but to show the “behind the scenes” grind in this relentless battle.
+Patrol: highlights the day-to-day anti-poaching operations in Africa carried out by safari operators, through articles, photography and short documentaries in a monthly report.
+The purpose is not to glamorise the work, but to show the “behind-the-scenes” grind of this relentless battle and how community involvement and professional ranger teams protect wildlife.

 If you like this inaugural edition of Patrol, please forward the report to those who may be interested.